olitheolix/nobby/README.rst

 in LaTeX.
 The strategy is *not* flexible enough to reproduce page layouts (eg. two-column) or fancy page headers.

-See `documentation <https://olitheolix.com/doc/nobby/>`_ for possible gotchas and more information.
+See documentation for possible gotchas and more information (you may have to build it first with `make html` in the `doc/` folder).

-Nobby features a `plugin system
-<https://olitheolix.com/doc/nobby/install.html>`_ to alter the HTML
-conversion of individual macros and environments.
+The documentation also explains the plugin system to alter the HTML conversion of individual macros and environments.
 Plugins can, for instance, convert ``\ldots`` to '...' and ``\section{}`` to the corresponding ``<h1>`` and ``</h1>`` tags.

 It *may* be possible to support bibliographies and table-of-contents.
 Patches welcome.

 Examples